 3. Dying Light

-An open world survival horror Dying Light does a proper job of scaring you out of your skin; think of The Walking Dead on steroids.
+An open world survival horror, Dying Light does a proper job of scaring you out of your skin; think of The Walking Dead on steroids.
 Produced by Techland and published by Warner Bros Interactive, it has you roaming around a city filled with all manner of undead who think you look just like a satisfying meal of buttered toast and tea.
 In the day you can play around.
 But at night beware cos the undead roam unchecked, filled with power and looking to find out if you taste as good as you look.
-To fight them you will make do with your Parkour skills and weapons you scavenge.
+To fight them, you will make do with your Parkour skills and weapons you scavenge.

-With slick combat dynamics, dreadfully scary graphics, sound that well might send you to an early grave from fear and difficulty levels hard enough to crack walnut, you are assured of a swell of a time.
-As long as you aren’t too scared to remember to have fun that is.
+With slick combat dynamics, dreadfully scary graphics, sound that well might send you to an early grave from fear and difficulty levels hard enough to crack a walnut, you are assured of a swell of a time.
+As long as you aren’t too scared to remember to have fun, that is.